On the rank index of projective curves of almost minimal degree: Preliminaries

 Given a point $p \in \mathbb{P}^d$, consider the vector space of linear forms on $\mathbb{P}^d$ that vanish at $p$.
 Pulling this space back to $\mathbb{P}^1$ via $\nu_d$ yields a $d$-dimensional vector space of degree $d$ binary forms, which corresponds to a hyperplane in the space of binary forms of degree $d$.
-We denote by $f_p$ the binary form of degree $d$ (unique up to scalar multiplication) that is orthogonal to this hyperplane with respect to the inner product.
+We denote by $f_p$ the binary form of degree $d$ (unique up to scalar multiple) that is orthogonal to this hyperplane with respect to the inner product.
+For $p=[p_0:p_1:\ldots:p_d]$, we can write $f_p=\sum_{i=0}^d p_i\binom{d}{i}s^{d-i}t^i$, unique up to scalar multiple.
 In particular, one can see that given a binary form $f_p$ in the vector space $\mathbb{K}[s,t]_d$, the orthogonal complement of $f_p$ with respect to the inner product defined by the differential operator is $((f_p)^\perp)_d$.

 An alternative way to associate a point $p$ with the binary form $f_p$ is as follows.
 Under the $d$-uple embedding $\nu_d$, a point $\nu_d([\alpha : \beta])$ on the rational normal curve corresponds to the $d$th power $(\alpha s + \beta t)^d \in \mathbb{K}[s,t]_d$ (using the identification between points of $\mathbb{P}^1$ and binary linear forms).
 Since distinct points on the rational normal curve are in linearly general position, this extends additively to give a correspondence between all points in $\mathbb{P}^d$ and binary forms of degree $d$.